 All other tables will not be imported.

 If no table is selected, all tables will be imported.

-- Import external tables — (selected by default) if disabled, the external tables contained in the MS Excel file will not be imported.
-Learn how to import external tables.
+- Import experiments — (selected by default) if disabled, the experiments contained in the MS Excel file will not be imported.

 Please note the following possible issues:

-- If you are importing an Excel file that has wrong structure or is not an anyLogistix scenario at all, an error message will pop-up notifying that the template is missing data.
+- If you are importing from a database that has wrong structure or does not contain an anyLogistix scenario at all, an error message will pop up notifying that the template is missing data.

 - If the importing file has duplicating objects, they will be skipped.
 The warning message will list such objects

 How can we improve this article?